French Fifth Republic: Transitional period

+1958 constitution

 The new constitution contained transitional clauses (articles 90–92) extending the period of rule by decree until the new institutions were operating.
 René Coty remained president of the Republic until the new president was proclaimed.
 On 21 December 1958, Charles de Gaulle was elected president of France by an electoral college.
 The provisional constitutional commission, acting in lieu of the constitutional council, proclaimed the results of the election on 9 January 1959.
 The new president began his office on that date, appointing Michel Debré as prime minister.

 The 1958 constitution also replaced the French Union with the French Community, which allowed fourteen member territories (excluding Algeria) to assert their independence.
 1960 became known as the "Year of Africa" because of this wave of newly independent states.
 Algeria became independent on 5 July 1962.

 Evolution

+Election of the president

 The president was initially elected by an electoral college but in 1962 de Gaulle proposed that the president be directly elected by the citizens and held a referendum on the change.
 Although the method and intent of de Gaulle in that referendum were contested by most political groups except for the Gaullists, the change was approved by the French electorate.
 The Constitutional Council declined to rule on the constitutionality of the referendum.

 The president is now elected every five years, changed from seven by a constitutional referendum in 2000, to reduce the probability of cohabitation due to former differences in the length of terms for the National Assembly and presidency.
 The president is elected in one or two rounds of voting: if one candidate gets a majority of votes in the first round that person is president-elect; if no one gets a majority in the first round, the two candidates with the greatest number of votes go to a second round.